Manage, test and design primers for PCR

 "Old Mac" (AmplifX Version 1.6.3)

-[Nov, 25 2013] These versions allows owners of old Mac to continue to work with AmplifX
+[Nov, 25 2013] These versions allow owners of very old Mac to continue to work with AmplifX

 Bug fixes of previous v2 beta releases (launched initialy in march 2019):